k9mail/k9mail.app/README.md

 ## Writing a blog

 These are written using Markdown.
 A new template has been writen for them and all past and new posts will be updated to reflect it.
+When adding images, you can choose whether to align them to the left, middle or right just by adding an <, >< or > at the end of the alt text for that image.
+If you want to know how to align other items, you can have a look at previous posts.

 ## Suggesting content